pyjanitor-devs/pyjanitor/mkdocs/index.md

 ### Add a test case

-Secondly, we ask that you contribute a test case, to ensure that it works as intended.
+Secondly, we ask that you contribute a test case, to ensure that the function works as intended.
 Follow the [contribution] docs for further details.

 [contribution]: https://pyjanitor-devs.github.io/pyjanitor/contributing.html#unit-test-guidelines